BreederHQ/breederhq-cdk/README.md

 - `breederhq-fe-marketplace-{env}` — marketplace frontend
 - `breederhq-assets-{env}` — user-uploaded media (animal photos, documents)

-Generally, the permissions on the bucket should look like this:
+Generally, the permissions on the bucket should look like this.
+This permission block allows access from all CloudFront distributions, but you can also limit it to the specific distribution Arn if you choose.

 ```{
     "Version": "2012-10-17",
     "Statement": [